This Is America: Riding Coast to Coast, USA 2019

 This really can’t be said enough….be good to people out there.
 I watched that kid turn into a man that day, and it’s because people were nice and encouraging and because they supported him.

 I checked out Bazaar on 66, per Harley’s recommendation and approached who I thought might be the girl he told me about.
 “Are you Melody?”
 She looked up and exclaimed, “OH MY GOD!
 GORGEOUS GEORGE!!!!”
-We talked quite a bit about Harley.
+Why can't all strangers talk to me like that?
+We spoke quite a bit about Harley.
 Harley has basically survived on tips for the last 30 years.
 She confirmed my suspicions that he was brilliant and a master or branding.
 I had also gotten the impression that Harley was a romantic….not quite sure how…just my instinct, and she went on to tell me that he had a wife that he was very much in love with but she had died from cancer.
 They had started this whole charade together.
 In fact, there's a documentary about him that you can see by clicking here.
 We talked about her life, her shop, etc… She is stupidly beautiful.
 She asked for us to take a picture for her insta page and said “Hey, what if you hold me in front of the store?”
 She hopped up and as I brought my arm around to catch her, I ended up totally cupping her boob.
 I thought about it every day with guilt.
 “What if she thinks I’m some scumbag that actually gets off on a cheap grab like that?”
-I finally called her to acknowledge and apologize and she just laughed and reassured me she didn’t have any inclinations that I was a creep.
+About a week later, I called her to acknowledge and apologize and she just laughed and reassured me she didn’t have any inclinations that I was a creep.

 My friend Sharee had flown in for a planned visit so she and I were hanging out and checking out different places along historic route 66.
 A massive tornado had blown through and again…it’s one thing to see damage on the news…it’s another to be in it.
 Jesus Christ.